Join experts to dive deep into IaC security and governance on August 27

 1. Run tflint and review the feedback.

-In my case, five issues are detected as Warnings:
+In our case, five issues are detected as Warnings:

 tflint warnings

-1. I can then review each recommendation to fix my file according to the TFLint best practices.
+1. I can then review each recommendation to fix our file according to the TFLint best practices.

-2. Repeat steps 3 & 4 until TFLint reports no further warnings or errors, indicating that your code meets the defined linting rules and best practices.
+2. Repeat steps 3 and 4 until TFLint reports no further warnings or errors, indicating that your code meets the defined linting rules and best practices.

-By clicking on the link in the TFLint feedback, I can view the guidance on the rule, why it is enabled by default, and the recommendation on the action to take.
+By clicking on the link in the TFLint feedback, we can view the guidance on the rule, why it is enabled by default, and the recommendation on the action to take.

 rule "terraform_required_version" {